 ManCrush: Murray Bartlett

-The White Lotus is a six-part series from HBO.
-Bartlett plays the role of Armond – a harried hotel manager at a luxury property.
+Since the announcement that Season 2 of The White Lotus had got the green light, the question that we’ve been asking is whether Murray Bartlett would be returning to reprise his iconic role of Armond – a harried hotel manager at a luxury property.

-As the series unfolds, we see Armond descend from assured, capable, sober hotelier to rogue manager, high on drugs stolen from two teenage guests, set on sabotaging a deeply unpleasant honeymooner.
+As the series unfolded, we saw Armond descend from assured, capable, sober hotelier to rogue manager, high on drugs stolen from two teenage guests, set on sabotaging a deeply unpleasant honeymooner.

 “Armond represents that part of all of us that is like: ‘What the fuck?
 What are we doing?
 What is going on?’” explained Bartlett, in an interview with The Guardian.
 “He’s waking up to the insanity of the nightmare that he’s in and just can’t hold up the public face any more.”

 As well as watching Armond relapse into drug abuse – after five years of sobriety – we also got to see Armond proposition the father of the teenage guests whose cocktail of ketamine and prescription drugs he is taking, as well as Dillon, a porter.
 We get to see Armond rimming Dillon.
 Armond also takes a dump in a guest’s suitcase.

 Will Murray Bartlett return to Season 2 of The White Lotus?

 Unfortunately, it seems that Bartlett won’t be making an appearance in Season 2.